PatchOfScotland/mig_meow/README.md

 ## Examples
 Some example patterns and recipes are included in the 'examples' directory.
 These can be worked through in the 'workflow_examples.ipynb' notebook.

+## Testing
+Automatic testing is available though it will require a numpy install to work correctly.